 The myth of limitless potential

-Back in July, we wrote for HBR that growth mindset — the belief that skills can be improved through persistent effort — doesn’t actually refer to limitless potential.
+In 2018, we wrote for HBR that growth mindset — the belief that skills can be improved through persistent effort — doesn’t actually refer to limitless potential.
 In other words, not everyone can get to Carnegie Hall.

 What this looks like in organizational practice is that some managers wrongly assume that their employees’ capabilities and growth potential are unbounded.
 They try to fill employees’ plates to the rim, all in the spirit of “growth mindset.”
 However, such lofty and unrealistic expectations for team members may actually detract from people’s ability to do their best work, leading to reduced performance.